Did You Know? Weatherization Assistance is, or was recently, a $959 Million Program!

 Conversations with Illinois regulatory commissioner John T. Colgan [Formerly of the Illinois Community Action Association] about advocating for affordable energy policies and leveraging those policies into new partnerships and resources.
 He explains how and why Weatherizers and their community Action partners must stay engaged and looks at some of the issues utility regulators must decide these days.

-Economic Opportunity Studies’ new site This Spring.
+Economic Opportunity Studies’ new site This Fall.